tldr-pages/tldr/pages/common/cargo-test.md

 `cargo test -- --test-threads={{count}}`

-- Require Cargo.lock is up to date:
+- Require that `Cargo.lock` is up to date:

 `cargo test --locked`